 The 24/7 Emergency Social Services phone service at +358 20 696 006 provides support and guidance to people with marital, child-rearing or financial problems or issues with substance abuse.
 The service also provides urgent service needs assessments.

 Helsinki’s Crisis Emergency Support phone service at +358 9 310 44 222 offers round-the-clock mental health support in crisis situations and makes home visits if necessary.

 Finnish schools tend to focus on academics, so the nation has developed the idea of a municipally-run youth centre (nuorisotalo).
 This is a local place where tweens and teens aged 9 to 18 can go to hang out and spend time together.

-Helsinki has a very active youth services department that runs over 60 youth centres.
+Helsinki has very active youth services that run over 60 youth centres.
 Located in every major neighbourhood of the city, these public centres offer substance-free activities, events, and socialisation opportunities.
 Youth services in Helsinki also arrange countless free-time activities and opportunities for young people to get involved in various groups and local decision-making.

 In line with its principle of low-threshold assistance for people of all ages, Helsinki organises many services for the elderly to make their lives easier.
 For example, assisted living facilities are available to seniors who need more extensive assistance, while home care services, service centre activities and meal delivery services allow many other older people to continue living safely in their own homes.

 Family members who take care of elderly or disabled people are eligible for informal care services in Helsinki, such as day activities for the elderly.
 The city’s Senior-info phone service gives information about elderly services arranged by the municipality and several other organisations every weekday at tel. +358 9 3104 4556.